risk image showing accept, avoid, reduce and transfer

 Get Started with Risk Management

-So, you’re serious about managing your business and have decided to start getting serious about controlling and mitigating the business’s risks.
+You’re serious about managing your business and have decided to take action to control and mitigate its risks.

 In that case, you need to take a good, hard look at what risk management means.
 Risk management isn’t just some new fad; it’s something responsible companies have been practising for decades.
 Think of it as an umbrella term for protecting against any possible downside in your business.

-Some of these risks might seem like they come out of nowhere.
-But others can be anticipated, planned for, and even managed away altogether by business leaders who know how to do things right.
+Some of these risks might seem to appear suddenly.
+But others can be anticipated, planned for, and even managed by business leaders who know how to do things right.

 Create a Formal Risk Management Process